slamice/wri/Other stories/Refugee.md

 I rewrote her resume a few times.
 She refugeed for months in Boston as a receptionist right after a short stint hiding in Pakistan.
 He visa status shifted a few times.

-She ended up in Washington D.C. working .
+She ended up in Washington D.C. working.
 She bunked with an Armenian

 "Listen, I think Friday is better for me.
 I have lots of work today."